gllrdmaxime/Matrix_Display_Qt/README.md

 # Matrix Display Application

-This project is a Qt 6 application that simulates a fixed-grid LED matrix capable of rendering text or a digital clock.
+This project is a Qt 6 application developed in C++ that simulates a fixed-grid LED matrix.
+It can render text with optional scrolling or display a digital clock.
+The project is built using CMake and includes Doxygen-ready comments for generating API documentation.

 ## Features